Business Administration AAS

-Students who plan to transfer to a SUNY school should use the economics, mathematics and science or mathematics electives to fulfill the Social Science, Mathematics, and Natural Science General Education requirements.
-They should use the liberal arts elective to fulfill one of the following General Education requirements; American History, Western Civilization, Other World Civilizations, Arts or Foreign Language.
+Students who plan to transfer to a SUNY school should use the economics, mathematics and science or mathematics electives to fulfill the Knowledge Areas of Social Science, Mathematics, and Natural Science in the SUNY General Education Requirements Course List.
+They should use the liberal arts elective to fulfill one of the following SUNY General Education requirements: American History, Western Civilization, Other World Civilizations, Arts or Foreign Language.

-It is recommended that students consult with their assigned advisor when selecting SUNY General Education courses, since some 4-year institutions are specific about their required Gen. Ed.
-Courses.
+It is recommended that students consult with their assigned advisor when selecting SUNY General Education courses, since some 4-year institutions are specific about their required General Education courses.

 Application and Admissions Information